Build page 1. BBQ offset smoker built in St Augustine.

 Build page 2.
 BBQ offset smoker built in St Augustine.

+THIS PAGE IS Build page 3.
+BBQ offset smoker built in St Augustine.
 The doors of the metal box being converted into a smoker, had vents in them.
 Jamie welded a patch closing up the vents.
 No that is not my welding.
 But that is very good welding considering Jamie just learned.
 It was his 2nd or 3rd day.

 But the weld on the bottom patch came out very good.